flotob/blockchain/_blog_posts/medium/smart-contracts-is-the-code-you-execute-to-do-legally-relevant-real-world-transactions-contracts.md

 ---
-title: Smart Contracts: Is the code you execute to do legally relevant real-world transactions (contracts)…
+title: "Smart Contracts: Is the code you execute to do legally relevant real-world transactions (contracts)…"
 layout: post
 date: 2008-10-31T00:00:00.000Z
 categories: